threatpatrols/docker-sshjumphost/README.md

 # sshjumphost
-An awesome sshjumphost (bastion host) for easily accessing container backend networks.
+An awesome sshjumphost (bastion host) for easily accessing container backend networks and other ssh gateway games.

 The `sshjumphost` makes easy work of setting up containerized ssh-key based or user-ca-key based authentication ssh jumphosts.